Let's get started!

 Step 5 - Screeding Sand Bed

-Carefully spread bedding sand around and between the screed bars to form a setting bed for the paving stones.
-Screed the sand by drawing a 2" x 4" board or other straight-edge across the top of the screed guides.
-Then remove the guides and use a trowel to fill in the voids with sand.
+Spread sand around and between the rails to form the bedding course.
+Screed the sand by pulling a straight-edge across the top of the rails, and then remove the rails.
+Fill and level the voids left by the rails.

 Step 6 - Laying Paving Stones